 Unger’s mosaics have been commissioned by the American Museum of Natural History, Budweiser and Stagecoach Music Festival, Chicago Public Art Group, Chef David Burke, Northeastern University, MA, Limelight Lodge, Aspen, CO, Lakeview Baseball Club, Chicago, IL and many residential clients and private collectors.

-His mosaics have been featured in Mythic creatures: and the impossibly real animals who inspired them from the American Museum of Natural History, JoAnn Locktov’s seminal book Mosaic Art + Style: Designs for Living Environments, Garth Johnson’s 1000 Ideas for Creative Reuse: Remake, Restyle, Recycle, Renew, the cover of Pompei, Italia by Francesco Erbani, the cover of Envisioning Black Feminist Voodoo Aesthetics by Kameelah L. Martin, The Toronto Star, Microsoft Home Magazine, and AHA!
+His mosaics have been featured in Smithsonian Magazine, the book and touring exhibit Mythic creatures: and the impossibly real animals who inspired them from the American Museum of Natural History, JoAnn Locktov’s seminal book Mosaic Art + Style: Designs for Living Environments, Garth Johnson’s 1000 Ideas for Creative Reuse: Remake, Restyle, Recycle, Renew, the cover of Pompei, Italia by Francesco Erbani, the cover of Envisioning Black Feminist Voodoo Aesthetics by Kameelah L. Martin, The Toronto Star, Microsoft Home Magazine, and AHA!
 A House For Arts on WMHT, PBS.

 Using marble, stone and precious gems I am creating a series of 12 mosaics that replicate as closely as possible the 16th Century anatomical engravings of Bartolomeo Eustachi.
 Each mosaic is four by seven foot (86.25” high x 50.25” wide including the steel frame) and presents the figures at life size— viewers can stand before them and see anatomy as though looking in a mirror.
 Read more about this project and see the work in progress.